We will be closing at 4:30pm on the 1st of July - enjoy the football!

-Straight answers on range, charging and running costs — plus calculators to see what an EV could really cost you.
-No jargon, no pressure, just the facts to help you decide.
+Honest answers on range, charging and running costs — plus free calculators to see what an EV would really cost you.
+From a family-run dealer in Barnsley, serving Sheffield, Wakefield, Doncaster and Rotherham.

 How far can an electric car actually go on one charge?

-Most modern EVs offer somewhere between 150 and 300 miles of real-world range, depending on the model, the weather and how you drive.
-Official figures (the WLTP range) tend to be optimistic, so as a rough guide it's sensible to expect around 70–85% of the quoted figure in everyday UK conditions.
+Most modern EVs offer between 150 and 300 miles of real-world range, depending on the model, the weather and how you drive.
+Official WLTP figures tend to be optimistic, so expect roughly 70–85% of the quoted range in everyday UK conditions.
 Cold weather and motorway speeds reduce range the most.
-For most drivers, whose daily mileage is well under 40 miles, even a modest-range EV comfortably covers a typical day without charging.
+For most drivers — whose daily mileage is well under 40 miles — even a modest-range EV comfortably covers a typical day without charging.

 Is it cheaper to run an EV than a petrol or diesel car?

-Generally yes, particularly if you can charge at home overnight on an off-peak electricity tariff.
-Charging at home is usually far cheaper per mile than filling up with petrol or diesel.
-EVs also have fewer moving parts, so servicing tends to be simpler and there's no clutch, no exhaust and no oil changes.
-Public rapid charging costs more than home charging, so your savings depend a lot on how and where you charge.
-Use the calculators further down this page to get an estimate for your own mileage.
+Generally yes, especially if you can charge at home overnight on an off-peak tariff, which is usually far cheaper per mile than petrol or diesel.
+EVs also have fewer moving parts, so servicing is simpler — no clutch, no exhaust, no oil changes.
+Public rapid charging costs more than home charging, so your savings depend on how and where you charge.
+Use the calculators below to estimate the cost for your own mileage.

 How long does an EV battery last, and what about replacement?

-EV batteries are designed to last the life of the car and typically degrade slowly — many lose only a small percentage of capacity over many years and tens of thousands of miles.
-Most manufacturers provide a separate battery warranty, commonly around 8 years or 100,000 miles, guaranteeing the battery stays above a set capacity.
-When buying a used EV, it's worth checking the remaining battery warranty and asking about state of health.
-Our team can talk you through this on any electric car we have in stock.
+EV batteries are designed to last the life of the car and typically degrade slowly, often losing only a small percentage of capacity over many years and tens of thousands of miles.
+Most manufacturers provide a separate battery warranty — commonly around 8 years or 100,000 miles — guaranteeing the battery stays above a set capacity.
+When buying used, check the remaining battery warranty and ask about state of health; our team can talk you through this on any EV in stock.

 Can I charge an EV if I don't have a driveway?

-Yes — though it takes a little more planning.
-Many drivers without off-street parking rely on a mix of public charging: rapid chargers at supermarkets and service stations for quick top-ups, and slower destination chargers at workplaces, gyms or car parks.
-On-street charging is also expanding across many UK towns.
+Yes, though it takes a little more planning.
+Many drivers without off-street parking use a mix of public charging: rapid chargers at supermarkets and service stations for quick top-ups, and slower destination chargers at workplaces, gyms or car parks.
+On-street charging is expanding across South Yorkshire, including around Barnsley.
 If you can charge at work or near home regularly, an EV can still work well.
-We're always happy to help you think through whether an EV suits your parking situation.

 How long does it take to charge an electric car?

-It depends entirely on the charger.
+It depends on the charger.
 A home wallbox typically adds a full charge overnight (roughly 7–8 hours).
-A rapid public charger can take many EVs from around 10% to 80% in 20–40 minutes — about the length of a coffee stop.
-A standard three-pin plug is much slower and best treated as an emergency option only.
-The charger types section below breaks down the speeds in more detail.
+A rapid public charger can take many EVs from about 10% to 80% in 20–40 minutes — about the length of a coffee stop.
+A standard three-pin plug is much slower and is best treated as an emergency option only.

 Are electric cars more expensive to insure or service?